 Take note- I don’t invest any new money into the SmartShares US500 fund anymore- I have enough exposure to the US market through the other Vanguard fund- I just haven’t got around to selling out of the fund.

 Hold on- didn’t I just mention SmartShare offered access to some Vanguard funds on the InvestNow Platform- and aren’t’ SuperLife and SmartShares the same thing?
-Just look at their logos- ones blue and one’s green- the only difference, right.
+Just look at their logos- one blue and one green- the only difference, right?

-So because the Vanguard funds on SuperLife are SmartShare Fund containing Vanguard funds the fees charged by SuperLife are higher than the SmartShare funds, which in turn are higher than the underling Vanguard funds- that’s what you get when there are middlemen involved.
+So because the Vanguard funds on SuperLife are SmartShare Fund containing Vanguard funds, the fees charged by SuperLife are higher than the SmartShare funds, which in turn are higher than the underlying Vanguard funds- that’s what you get when there are middlemen involved.

 So why mention SuperLife then?
 Well- if you want to invest in Vanguard funds using your KiwiSaver, then you can do that through SuperLife.
 And even though there is a 0.1% extra fee on their funds, the fees charged are much lower than many KiwiSaver fund providers- Simplicity and Juno are basically the only other KiwiSaver providers that charge lower fees.

 The funds on SuperLife start from 0.44% for individual investors and 0.54% for KiwiSaver Investors- I don’t understand why there is a 0.1% extra fee on all funds that are associated with KiwiSaver.

 - SuperLife US 500 Fund 0.54% for KiwiSaver, 0.44% for an individual.
 Same fund as on offer through InvestNow SmartShare US500 fund but at a fee of 0.32%- Underling fund is the Vanguard S&P 500 ETF with an annual fee of 0.03%.